 “Militaristic Illusions: The Iraq Debacle and the Crisis of American Empire.”

-Dorrien is the author of 12 books and approximately 150 articles that range across the fields of ethics, social theory, theology, philosophy, politics and history.
+Dorrien is the author of 12 books and approximately 150 articles that range across the fields of ethics, social theory, theology, philosophy, politics, and history.
 They include three books on economic democracy and social ethics, two widely acclaimed books on political neoconservatism and a trilogy titled “The Making of American Liberal Theology.”
 The three books in the series are “Imagining Progressive Religion (I),” “Idealism and Realism in Modernity, 1900-2003 (II)” and “Crisis, Irony, and Postmodernity, 1950-2003 (III).”Dorrien has a long record of involvement in social justice, human rights, environmental and anti-war organizations.
 His recent book, “Imperial Designs,” grew out of his extensive lecturing against the U.S.’s invasion and occupation of Iraq.

-2007: Omid Safi, University of North Carolina at Chapel Hill
+2007: Omid Safi, University of North Carolina at Chapel Hill (now at Duke University)

 2006: Amy Hollywood, Harvard University